MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/onestream.md

 ### Authenticate

-1. Select **"Sign In"** to start the authentication process.
+1. Select **Sign In** to start the authentication process.

-2. It redirects and opens OneStream Identity Server on your default browser for login.
+2. This selection redirects and opens OneStream Identity Server on your default browser for login.

 3. Log in to your OneStream Account.